Ruminant Telomere-to-Telomere (T2T) Consortium

 The first draft human genome assembly was released over twenty years ago, but a gapless

-telomere to telomere (T2T) “complete” assembly was elusive until last year.
+telomere to telomere (T2T) “complete” assembly was elusive until recent year.
 The highly

 repetitive nature of the pericentromeric, subtelomeric and duplicated gene families such as the rRNA arrays made them impossible to assemble until advances in long read sequencing